piusnmuhumuza/software-engineering/softwareEngineering.md

 In the software business, a software product is tested thoroughly like before being shipped to the client.
 During Software Testing, you validate if the finished product meets set software, requirements, industry standards and passes user acceptance to make sure everything comes together correctly to deliver a software system that performs as expected, functionally and non-functionally.
 At a granular level, the purpose of software testing is to identify errors, gaps, or missing requirements and check whether the said software product is defect-free and matches the expected client requirements.

-### What is Software Testing

-Software Testing is a process of using various industry-standard techniques to evaluating, show and verify that a software product being developed does what it is supposed to do, meets clients requirements and is fit for use.
-It’s is part of Software Quality Assurance.

-It checks whether the actual software product matches expected requirements and ensures that the software product is defect/bug-free prior to release/launch.
-Sometimes testing can happen early in the development lifecycle depending on the team workflow, methodology or client requirements but it mostly ensures that the quality of the overall software from varying levels of granularity is as per expectations before sign off or software project handover.

-There are different levels of testing, from functional to acceptance, and each one checks specific things to make sure everything is up to standard.

-While Software Quality Assurance and Software Testing are used interchangeably in the Software Engineering/Development space, and both aim to provide software that meets the necessary requirements and quality standards, they are not exactly the same.
-In fact, they are quite different.

-Software testing concentrates on finding the bugs, defects, and errors within the software, while Software Quality Assurance aims to assure that the overall quality of the software product being engineered/developed meets the requirements and expectations of the client.

-**Note:** Software testing is a part of the general quality control process within Software Quality Assurance, but its focus is exclusively on product-oriented tasks rather than the big picture.

 ### Who does software testing?

 * Software Tester